 Yan-Yin K. Choy (pronouns: she/they; pronounced "Y-UHH-N Y-EeE-N CH-OYY") is a writer, poet, artist and civic technologist.
 She lives on Ohlone land, in the East Bay Area of California.
 They have over 50 houseplants.

 Their poem, Laundry and Taxes, is published in an anthology of poetry and art Asian American Healing in Nature Walk Guide.
-They are working on a climate fiction novel about youth trying to survive climate disasters and heal from trauma.
-Their short stories and picture books explore themes of healing, science fiction and fantasy.

 As a former organizer of Open Source San José, she started Heart of the Valley, an open source map of murals and public art in the Bay Area.

-Yan-Yin is also a civic technologist with over eight years of experience applying strategic product thinking and human-centered design.
+Yan-Yin is also a civic technologist with over fifteen years of experience of leadership experience.
 She works with teams to build more simple, accessible services for people in need.
-She has a BA in Environmental Studies and minor in Anthropology from San José State University.

 You can follow Yan-Yin on Instagram, Threads, or X.